syscoin-core/syscoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 A major factor in mitigating the impact of any bugs is that segwit is implemented as a soft-fork.
 This means:

- * Users of Bitcoin can simply avoid newly introduced features until they are personally confident they are implemented correctly, without losing any functionality.
+ * Users of Syscoin can simply avoid newly introduced features until they are personally confident they are implemented correctly, without losing any functionality.

- * All valid segwit blocks are also valid blocks to pre-segwit software, so earlier versions of Bitcoin that don't include the segwit changes, and hence don't include any bugs introduced in those changes, can be used to verify blocks to provide a second level of assurance against the possibility of consensus regressions.
+ * All valid segwit blocks are also valid blocks to pre-segwit software, so earlier versions of Syscoin that don't include the segwit changes, and hence don't include any bugs introduced in those changes, can be used to verify blocks to provide a second level of assurance against the possibility of consensus regressions.

-In addition, the possibility of versioning the "script" language introduces the possibility to fix bugs in the Bitcoin script language, including both pre-existing bugs as well as any potential new bugs that segwit may introduce.
+In addition, the possibility of versioning the "script" language introduces the possibility to fix bugs in the Syscoin script language, including both pre-existing bugs as well as any potential new bugs that segwit may introduce.

 ## Risks related to complexity and technical debt

 The concept of *technical debt* is that an easy fix now might cause enough difficulty and problems in the long term, that spending more time and effort now will turn out to be more economical.

-In the context of Bitcoin, there are two types of technical debt:
+In the context of Syscoin, there are two types of technical debt:

  * ugly or complicated code, that can be refactored without impacting users or consensus; and
- * poor design decisions, many of which have to be retained indefinitely, as otherwise Bitcoin users would lose access to their existing coins.
+ * poor design decisions, many of which have to be retained indefinitely, as otherwise Syscoin users would lose access to their existing coins.

 ### Avoidance